lmanul/424/index.md

 o.
-Borrowing money on behalf of the Condominium when required in connection with the operation, care, upkeep and maintenance of the Common Elements provided, however, that (i) the consent of a Majority of all Unie Owners shall be required for the borrowing of any sum in excess of $5,000, and (ii) no lien to secure repayment of any sum borrowed may be created on any Unit or its appurtenant interest in the Common Elements without the written consent.of the Unit Owner.
+Borrowing money on behalf of the Condominium when required in connection with the operation, care, upkeep and maintenance of the Common Elements provided, however, that (i) the consent of a Majority of all Unit Owners shall be required for the borrowing of any sum in excess of $5,000, and (ii) no lien to secure repayment of any sum borrowed may be created on any Unit or its appurtenant interest in the Common Elements without the written consent.of the Unit Owner.